SakurabaKiyoka/Linux-Network-ASN-Firewall/README.md

 Autoupdate: Just add `/bin/bash path of this script` to crontab.
 When this script running, It will be delete all exist rules and re-block with new list.

+If some asn are not blocked, Please consider to modify the delay time.

 **DONOT BAN YOUR CURRENT ASN AND 13335!!**

 If you do that, You might be lost control of your server!